vanessadenardin/foodconnection/README.md

 We used Balsamiq to create our Wireframes.
 This allowed us to have low fidelity wireframes, with all the visualations we needed to start creating our app in react.
 We could also create the journey between elements on each page, and export them to an interactive pdf.
 The process of creating these relationships allowed us to realise we had missed key design elements, or necessary wireframes needed to complete the user experience.

+DURING BUILD - we tried to stick to wire frames as much as possible within our styling knowledge base

 <img src="docs/wf01_home.png" alt="wireframe 1" width="1000"><br>

 <img src="docs/wf02_signup.png" alt="wireframe 1" width="1000"><br>